eProsima/Fast-DDS-docs/docs/fastdds/logging/consumer.rst

 FileConsumer
 ^^^^^^^^^^^^

-|FileConsumer| provides the logging module with log-to-file logging capabilities.
+|FileConsumer-api| provides the logging module with log-to-file logging capabilities.
 Applications willing to hold a persistent execution log record can specify a logging file using this consumer.
-Furthermore, the application can choose whether the file stream should be in "write" or "append" mode, according to the behaviour defined by |std::fstream::open|.
+Furthermore, the application can choose whether the file stream should be in "write" or "append" mode, according to the behaviour defined by |std::fstream::open-api|.

 .. literalinclude:: /../code/DDSCodeTester.cpp
     :language: c++